An Improved Genetic Algorithm and Its Application in Neural Network Adversarial Attack: Numerical Experiments and Analysis

 \subsection{Test Functions}

-In order to evaluate the optimization performance of the proposed improved genetic algorithm, four representative test functions from \cite{wikipedia2021test} are selected in this paper.
-Since the proposed improved genetic algorithm is mainly used for the neural network adversarial attack problem, and the neural network has multi-dimensional parameters, the low-dimensional test functions are not selected.
-The expressions of the four test functions are shown in the formula \eqref{eq1}\eqref{eq2}\eqref{eq3}\eqref{eq4}, the name, global minimum and search domain of the test functions are shown in Table \ref{tab1}, and the images of the corresponding test functions are shown in Figure \ref{fig:test_function}.
+In order to evaluate the optimization performance of the proposed improved genetic algorithm, 15 representative test functions from AVOA paper of \cite{abdollahzadeh2021african} and \cite{wikipedia2021test} are selected in this paper.
+Since the proposed improved genetic algorithm is mainly used for the neural network adversarial attack problem, and the neural network has multi-dimensional parameters, the dimensions of the test functions will be tested on 30, 50, and 100, respectively.
+The details of the formula, dimensions, range, and minimum of the 15 test functions are shown in \tablename~\ref{tab:fun1}, \tablename~\ref{tab:fun2}, and \tablename~\ref{tab:fun3}, where \tablename~\ref{tab:fun1} are multi-dimensional test functions with unimodal, \tablename~\ref{tab:fun2} are multi-dimensional test functions with multi-modal, and \tablename~\ref{tab:fun3} for fixed-dimensional test functions.